buonzz/sqldrift/README.md

 1. **First Run**: SQLDrift creates a default configuration file at `~/.sqldrift/default.conf` with default MySQL connection settings.

-2. **SQL Parsing**: It parses your SQL file and splits it into individual statements.
-It uses LLM to do this.
+2. **SQL Parsing**: It parses your SQL file and splits it into individual statements using the node-sql-parser library.

 3. **History Tracking**: For each SQL file and environment, it maintains a history file at `~/.sqldrift/[environment]-[filename]-history.json` to track which statements have been executed per environment.